TULiberalArts/Japanese/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-meta-keywords: 'transfer, visit, careers'
-permalink: /next-stops/
-layout: page
 description: >-
   Our students have gone on to careers and graduate education in a variety of fields, from education and the media to business and government.
 keywords: 'transfer, visit, careers'
-published: true
+# custom variables
 ---
 College of Liberal Arts Japanese minor graduates have gone on to careers and graduate education in a variety of fields, from education and the media to business and government.
 Take the first step toward joining them by [making your declaration](#make-your-declaration) and coming to North Philly for a campus [visit](#visit).
 Need more information?
 Take a look at our [application deadlines](#deadlines) and your [transfer](#thinking of transferring) opportunities before you [apply](#apply).

 ## Make Your Declaration
 The College of Liberal Arts has the largest selection of academic offerings at Temple University.